Noun + Preposition Collocations in English (With Examples & Practice)

 • Janet is starting work on the project tomorrow.

-• I need a decision on it by tomorrow.
+• I need a decision on this by tomorrow.

-• There is a debate on that issue on TV.
+• There is a public debate on this issue.

-• I have to make a decision about what to wear to the wedding.
+• I need to make a decision about what to wear.

-• There is a growing concern about the extinction of animals rate.
+• There is growing concern about climate change.

 • There was a lot of confusion about the procedure.